Home | About me | Contact | What's new | Privacy

 Supplemental signs

-Because of the large number of supplemental signs, only a few of them are shown on these pages, especially ones that are rather common or ones with symbols.
+Because of the large number of supplemental signs, only a selection of them are shown on these pages, especially ones that are fairly common or ones that use symbols.

-Perhaps the most common use for supplemental signs is for distances.
-There are two such signs-- the distance to the parent sign's condition, and the duration of the condition:
+One of the most common uses for supplemental signs is for distances.
+There are two such signs — the distance to the parent sign's condition, and the duration of the condition:

 Here are some examples to better illustrate the difference between the two types of distance signs: